Scallops are one of the most expensive, but also most delicious, proteins of the sea! But what are scallops?

 Regardless of the size, a scallop should be a pale pink or light beige color with a soft texture.
 They are a little slimy, but shouldn’t be gooey or grey.

-When buying fresh, I ask about scallops being “dry packed”.
+When buying fresh, I ask about scallops being “dry packed” or “dry scallops”.
 This means they weren’t soaked in water, which bloats them up to a larger size, but ensures that they will shrink the moment you put them in the pan.

 Frozen scallops are also a good buy and usually not soaked in water first so the size frozen is a good indication of the size when cooked.